-by Carrie Wiser, Senior Instructional Designer, The Game Agency, a division of ELB Learning
+by Carrie Wiser, Senior Learning Experience Designer, The Game Agency, a division of ELB Learning

 Did you ever pull an “all-nighter” cram session before a test?
 What did you remember a few days later?
 Probably not much, because our brains aren’t designed to work that way.
 Hermann Ebbinghaus (1885) first identified the Forgetting Curve: after we learn something, we immediately start forgetting some of it.
 The good news is that we can improve our recall if we revisit (repeat) new information in multiple, spread-out sessions.

 Using repetition to minimize the impact of the forgetting curve is the heart of the spaced learning approach.
 Woźniak (1994) and Thalheimer (2006) found that well-designed, spaced repetitions support learning and minimize forgetting.
 Material is learned and then repeated over longer and longer gaps of time.
 The repetitions need not be verbatim.
 In fact, it is more effective to use a variety of instructional strategies (e.g., presentation, interactions, stories, games) and media.
 Not only does variety pique interest, but learners can benefit from seeing how information and skills can be applied in different contexts.

 At The Game Agency, our easy-to-use online training software, The Training Arcade® focuses on increasing knowledge retention.
 Game-based learning supports meaningful, self-motivated, repeated engagement with your content via game replay.
 We recommend that you use training games before, during, and after the learning session.

 - Before to introduce concepts and get people into the mindset to learn.

 - During to keep everyone deeply engaged and learning.